2300275/CS220AU-DP/index.md

 #### The new denunciation rallies

+The affect of booming Chinese internet's services development not only grant Chinese civilian's access to the walled internet but also easier access to the outside world.

 internet denunciation rallies
 ‘5 cents’--pro China policy, hostility towards western and hong kong leftist
 Promote hatred and hostile environment